jasny/jquery.smartbanner/README.md

 ===================

 [Smart Banners][1] are a new feature in iOS 6 to promote apps on the App Store from a website.
-This jQuery plugin brings this feature to older iOS versions and Android devices.
+This jQuery plugin brings this feature to older iOS versions, Android devices and for Windows Store apps.

 ## Usage ##
     <html>